cometbft/cometbft/spec/p2p/p2p-top-level.md

 - e-t-e requirement: "every transaction submitted should be eventually put into a block"
-- requirement for consensus: for every submitted transaction from some hight on, the transaction is proposed by every correct validator in every height until it is written into a block (assuming infinitely often correct proposers get their proposal through)
+- requirement for consensus: for every submitted transaction from some hight on, the transaction is proposed by every correct validator in every height until it is committed into a block (assuming infinitely often correct proposers get their proposal through)
 - current solution to address this requirement:
-    - the mempool of correct validators is organized as a list.
+    - the mempool of correct full nodes is organized as a list.
     > This list can be understood as a shared data structure with relaxed semantics, that is, not all nodes need to agree on the order of the elements, but we have a property that approximately says "if at time *t* a transaction tx1 is in the list of all nodes, and a client submits transaction tx2 after time t, then it is never the case the tx2 is before tx1 in a list of a correct validator.

+    > We talk about "correct full nodes" here as it describes "the current solution", the way this solution contributed to solving the problem is that if we have a property on every correct full node, this implies that we have this property on every (potential) validator.

     - to prepare a proposal,  a validator requests from the mempool a list of pending transactions that respects certain limits, in terms of the number of transactions returned, their total size in bytes, and their required gas.